 June saw the return of cricket when a team from the R.A.O.B.
 Coronation Lodge Honley narrowly beat the Institution by 93 runs to 82.

 The able-bodied inmates at the Institution had a very enjoyable outing in July visiting Southport accompanied by Mr. W. Stephenson, the vice-chairman of the Institute committee and the Master & Matron.
-The party travelled in 6 motor vehicles, 3 for the men and 3 for the women.Several months later Mr.Dyson gave alantern slide lectureof a trip to Southport with illustrated slides which were of particular interest as the inmates had visited many of the places shown during their earlier outing.
+The party travelled in six motor vehicles, three for the men and three for the women.Several months later Mr.Dyson gave alantern slide lectureof a trip to Southport with illustrated slides, which were of particular interest as the inmates had visited many of the places shown during their earlier outing.

 The hospital was beautifully decorated with holly and bunting on Christmas Day and the Mayor of Huddersfield, Alderman T. Shires paid a visit.
 After a superb dinner, the patients received presents from the tree that had been donated by Mrs.Law Taylor.
 To round the year off, the entertainment on New Years Eve was provided by the Woodroyd Handbell Ringers.